The LawWorks Pro Bono Awards will be celebrated on Wednesday 2nd December 2020.

 This guidance contains additional information to help you make a nomination.

-Download this guidance: LawWorks Pro Bono Awards Nomination Information and Guidance
+- LawWorks Pro Bono Awards Nomination Information and Guidance [to come]

 How to nominate

-Nominations must be submitted no later than the extended deadline of midnight on Wednesday 9th October 2019.
+Nominations must be submitted no later than midnight on Monday 5th October 2020.

 To make a nomination please complete the nomination form on the LawWorks website.